 Place of employment and place of work:

-The place of employment is Aarhus University, Faculty of Technical Sciences and the place of work is Department of Engineering, Inge Lehmanns Gade 10, DK-8000 Aarhus C, Denmark.
+The place of employment is Aarhus University, and the place of work is Technical Sciences, Inge Lehmanns Gade 10, DK-8000 Aarhus C, Denmark.

-A letter of intent for the position— it should be indicated in the application letter whether a position as assistant or associate professor is applied for.
+A letter of intent for the position- it should be indicated in the application letter whether a position as assistant or associate professor is applied for.
 Your application must contain a complete CV including research activities, industrial R&D cooperation experience, a complete publication list as well as your leadership, teaching and fundraising experience.
 A personal strategic research agenda should also be included.
-A list of at least three references.
+The names of at least two references.

-Aarhus University offers talented scientists from around the world attractive career perspectives via the Science and Technology Tenure Track Programme.
-Highly qualified candidates are appointed as for a period of six years with the prospect of performance- based advancement to a tenured .
+Aarhus University offers talented scientists from around the world attractive career perspectives via the Technical Sciences Tenure Track Programme.
+Highly qualified candidates are appointed as Assistant Professors for a period of six years with the prospect of performance- based advancement to a tenured Associate Professorship.

-The aim of the Science and Technology Tenure Track Programme is to:
+The aim of the Technical Sciences Tenure Track Programme is to: